Casey Sixkiller, a Seattle deputy mayor, launches bid for mayor

 The candidate says he wants to seek common ground between residents with diverse backgrounds and opinions.
 “Cherokees call this ‘gadugi.’
 That’s what I’ve been doing my whole life,” he said.
 “Bringing people together to solve problems.”

 Sixkiller also worked as a lobbyist in D.C., first with McBee Strategic Consulting and then with his own firm.
-His firm’s clients included multiple tribes and nonprofits, King County, Motorola Solutions and a trade group for software makers.
+His firm’s clients included multiple tribes and nonprofits, King County, Motorola Solutions, a trade group for software makers, the pharmaceutical company Allergan, Dyncorp International and the fishing company Ocean Peace.

 The Phinney Ridge resident disagrees with demands to defund the police by 50% and reinvest the money in community solutions, though he said such solutions need more support.
 He says the city should consider adding density in certain areas but doesn’t want to undo single-family zoning altogether.